-A request has been made by Ari Pollack, on behalf of ROI Irrevocable Trust, Christine M. Windler, Trustee, owner of property off of Black Hill Road, to rezone property off of Black Hill Road from Open Space Residential (RO) to Gateway Performance (GWP) to allow a mixed use commercial and residential development.
+A request has been made by Attorney Ari Pollack, on behalf of ROI Irrevocable Trust, Christine M. Windler, Trustee, to rezone two of the Trust's properties off of Black Hill Road from Open Space Residential (RO) to Gateway Performance (GWP) to allow a mixed use development.

-The petitioner is also requesting to amend the uses permitted in the GWP District to allow residential uses, add residential density requirements for the GWP District, and amend the definition of the Flood Hazard Zone to exclude land that is the subject of a map adjustment request submitted to FEMA.
+The petitioner is requesting to amend the uses permitted in the GWP District to allow residential uses, add residential density requirements for the GWP District, and amend the definition of the Flood Hazard Zone to exclude land that is the subject of a map adjustment request submitted to FEMA.